 On-Camera Skills Series: 6 tips you need to know plus key things you must capture in your script before filming your business video presentation.

 Do you use any of these freeze, flight, fight, or pacifying behaviors on video?
 What about your feet – are they honest?
 Discover how these can impact your on-camera presence and power onscreen.

 On-Camera Skills Series: A desire to protect ourselves, often triggers the freeze-fight-or-flight threat response.
 This ancient survival mechanism becomes amplified onscreen.
-It can impact your energy levels, screen presence, confidence, and ability to be persuasive on-camera.
+Impacting your energy levels, screen presence, confidence, and ability to be persuasive on video.

 The Rule of Thirds teaches us how to create pleasing and interesting compositions within the camera frame.
 Get great visuals in your video presentations.
 Learn how to easily apply the “Rule of Thirds” and the powerful eye-tracking “F” in your videos.

 Did you know you can emotionally influence your audience, control the mood, and direct the attention of your viewers on-screen?
 Find out how.

 Science has proven that your viewers can definitely tell when you are tired, and they will rate you as being less attractive on-screen.

 Make every glance and gesture connect with your viewer.
 Learn how to effectively use your hands and your physicality on video.
 Plus avoid common visual irritations that can either upstage your message or reduce your authority, credibility, and on-camera presence.